datastaxdevs/workshop-microservices-java/README.md

 - copy-paste the content of file `src/test/resources/application_test.conf` to `src/test/resources/application.conf`

-**✅ Step e.
+**✅ Step 5e.
 Change injection dependency in `TodoListRestController`**

-- [`TodoListRepository`](./todobackend-cassandra/src/main/java/com/datastax/sample/resources/TodoListRestController.java) is an interface to design the CRUD operations for tasks.
-Locate the file `TodoListRestController` [here](./todobackend-cassandra/src/main/java/com/datastax/sample/resources/TodoListRestController.java).
-As you can see we are specifically picking `todobackend.repo.inmemory` change it to `todobackend.repo.cassandra-driver` by commenting/uncommenting proper lines.
+- [`TodoListRepository`](./todobackend-cassandra/src/main/java/com/datastax/sample/repository/TodoListRepository.java) is an interface to design the CRUD operations for tasks.
+Locate the controller [`TodoListRestController`](./todobackend-cassandra/src/main/java/com/datastax/sample/resources/TodoListRestController.java).

+- As you can see we are specifically picking `todobackend.repo.inmemory`.
+Change it to `todobackend.repo.cassandra-driver` by commenting/uncommenting proper lines.

+**👁️ Expected code **

 ```java
 @Autowired